xarvh/exalted-cypher-system/house-rules.md

 ----------

 Dice rolls use a D6.

 If the dice rolls a natural 1, roll again: a 1 or 2 means GM Intrusion.

-If the dice rolls a antural 6, roll again: a 5 or 6 means Player Intrusion.
+If the dice rolls a natural 6, roll again: a 5 or 6 means Player Intrusion.

 `Mundane Ability + Effort + circumstantial bonuses + Special Ability modifiers + D6 >= Difficulty + circumstantial maluses`